tbensky/PrologScheduling/README.md

 class(13,[geol-1301-02],0).
 ```

-So we have a few classes (numbered 1-13), with some name, and needing to be placed at some time that is consistent with a time slot group.
-Here, `geol-1200-01` needs to be placed on Tues/Thurs
-according to a time in the group 1 time slots.
+So we have a few classes (numbered 1-13), with some name, and needing to be placed at some time that is consistent with a required time slot group.
+Here, `geol-1200-01` needs to be placed on Tues/Thurs according to a time in the group 1 time slots.
 Class #6, or `geol-1206-1` shall be placed as a group 0 class.

-I feel like just which time to choose for a class, within a timeslot group, should be left up to Prolog.
-Thus, no more specifics on how to place a class will be given.
+As a scheduling plan goes, we feel like just which time to choose for a class, within a timeslot group, should be left up to Prolog.
+Thus, no more specifics on when to place a class will be given.
 Many might think trying a random time within a group of time slots is the way to go.
 Maybe it is, maybe it isn't.
-Let's just let Prolog grapple with this.
+(It's not here, but a random number based algorithm will place classes for you, but it has a funny convergence and completion problem.)
+Let's just let Prolog grapple with this parameter.

 Believe it or not, as complicated as "computer automated scheduling" may sound, that's it for our application.
-I tell Prolog about valid time slots, and classes.
-From this alone, I want it to place the `M` classes (13 here), into `N` rooms, where `N` is a minimum.
+We tell Prolog about valid time slots, and classes needing to be placed.
+From this alone, we want Prolog to place the `M` classes (13 here), into `N` rooms, where `N` is a minimum.
 In practice, this is run for `M=200+` classes, simply by extending the `class()` data set.
-We also have about 6 or 7 time slot groups.
+We also have about 6 or 7 actual time slot groups.

 By the way, these blocks are actual Prolog code.
 See how easy "the data" can be?

  # Thinking it through

  Here's where the Stackoverflow questions on Prolog I alluded to above tend to break down: Given the data above, doesn't Prolog somehow just know what to do?
+No it does not.
+At minimum some "cost" function needs to be specified so any algorithm knows how it's doing (see Lex/Norvig interview).
+How would Prolog know your cost function for your hard problem?

-No, so let's think it through.
+ Let's think it through.

  Given the data, what would we envision would be a successful scheduling algorithm?
 Here are some key goals:

- * Get a class to be placed.
+For each class to be placed:

  * Get its required time slot group.

- * Place the class in some room, and when placing it, be sure it doesn't conflict (or overlap) with another class already in the room.
+ * Place it in some room, and when placing doing so, be sure it doesn't conflict (or overlap) with another class already in the room.

- * Only place a class once (i.e. don't place the same class in more than 1 room).
+ * Only place it once.

- * Keep doing this until all classes placed into a room.
+ Keep doing this until all classes placed into a room.

- This is all I can think of for this too.
+ This is all we can think of for a scheduling algorithm.
 Seems like if all of the above is done, we just might have our rooms scheduled!
+A beauty of
+ Prolog now is that these steps more-or-less are the Prolog code.
+Let's take a look.

-## Main goal
+## Prolog code: Main goal

-As you know, Prolog has goals you tell it to try and resolve with data.
+As you know, Prolog has goals you tell it to try and resolve with against your data.
 Let's translate the above steps into Prolog:

 ```prolog
 :- dynamic room/3.